Daniel Stephens

 Biography

+Dr. Stephens is a recognized thought leader who engages internally and externally to shape nuclear nonproliferation and security missions and empower the next generation of technical staff.
 Dr. Stephens is an alumnus of the Oppenheimer Science and Energy Leadership Program, the premier leadership development program of the Department of Energy.
-He was a fellow in Cohort 6, in 2023.
+He is also a fellow in Massachusetts Institute of Technology’s Seminar XXI, a year-long fellowship designed for current and future leaders in the U.S. government’s national security community.
 He has a distinguished history of scholarship, including several highly cited research papers, and was elected as a senior member of the IEEE Nuclear and Plasma Sciences Society in 2018.
 Dr. Stephens holds a PhD in nuclear engineering from the University of Tennessee.

 Research Interest